temporalio/documentation/docs/node/hello-world.md

 [API reference](https://nodejs.temporal.io/api/modules/client)

-The client can be used to schedule Workflows and send other requests to the Temporal Service.
+The client can be used to schedule Workflows and send other requests to Temporal Server.
-It can be used in any NodeJS process e.g an express app and does not depend on the Worker.
+It can be used in any Node.js process (for example, an [Express](https://expressjs.com/) web server) and is separate from the Worker.

 `src/worker/schedule-workflow.ts`